smucclaw/lam4/docs/taking_stock_oct21_2024.md

 but these haven't been implemented in the backend parser (Parser.hs).
 It'll only take like 5-10 min to do that; just haven't got around to doing it.

+#### Date / time computations

+I *don't* currently have anything like either surface syntax or a standard lib of functions for things like 'x days'.
+But these are things that will be required sooner or later.

+#### Unknowns, whether values or exprs or ...

+I don't currently have any first-class support for this.

+We've talked about this --- see the issue I raised on the Simala repo.
+I personally think this is a pretty high priority for multiple reasons.

 ### Rough edges that need to be smoothed out